CALL TO ACTION: STOP more Zoo expansion: Public Meeting Date & Time below

 OGWO is proud to highlight videos that help educate others about what is happening in West Orange.
 Pop some corn, find a friend, and visit our videos page!

 What's up with WO Taxes & the Mayor's proposed 2019 Budget?
 How will it effect you?

 Curious about the WO power structure?
 How do the dots connect in West Orange?

 Advocate for change.
 Petitions to help West Orange grow & flourish.

 We are dedicated to improving the lives of those in our community, including our local wildlife and trees!
-Your contribution today helps to make a difference.
-Our 501(c)3 status is pending, but should be all set in time for your 2019 taxes!
-Thank you!
+OGWO is a volunteer-led, 501(c)3 charitable organization.
+(Including our executive board.)
+Your contribution today helps us continue our advocacy work - Thank You!

 West Orange, NJ 07052, US